akubera/aberdeen/README.rst

 Aberdeen creates a python 'time' object from the 'date' attribute.
-It will try to be smart about the style of the date, and there are a few ways to interpret the datetime from the string, but it has to be accepted in some form or another by the `strptime function of python time library
+It will try to be smart about the style of the date, and there are a few ways to interpret the datetime from the string, but it has to be accepted in some form or another by the `strptime
 <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior>`__
+function of python ‘time’ library.
 The first way to work will be saved, so it rewards consistency.
 It is recommended you put in a time field if you care about that, else it will default to midnight of the determined date.

 *Maybe this can be specified in the config file? (that's not implemented yet.)*